aceface/crayon/README.md

 A very fast, clean, and flexible way to use ANSI colors on your terminal.
 Crayon supports 256 colors, a clean and chainable API, a few other nifty features, and built-in logging.

 It works as a drop-in replacement for [chalk](https://github.com/sindresorhus/chalk), but is much faster (~20x) and has additional features.
+Like chalk, it doesn't monkeypatch the `String` prototype the way that the popular [colors](https://github.com/marak/colors.js/) module does.

 ## Usage